The Prisoner (1955 film): Reception

 The New York Times called The Prisoner a "grim and gripping drama—which also happens to be an equally revealing motion picture, one of the best of the year", and a "film that will make you shiver—and think."

 The Radio Times, while praising the two main performances in the film, said that "Peter Glenville's theatrical direction won't do much to persuade those without religious or political convictions to become involved".

 TV Guide wrote more positively of the film's staginess, writing that it is "basically a photographed stage play, and although there are a few other actors, Hawkins and Guinness are centre stage most of the time—their mano a mano a delight to watch.
 Director Glenville had to use all of his expertise to keep the film from being little more than talking heads but his touch is sure".

+Soundtrack

+In 2006 the films soundtrack was released on a CD Album along with the music from the films The Curse of the Werewolf, So Long at the Fair and The Net.